 It's January and, like every year, it's the big event: the legendary HiTaTa, the Historical Tactical Conference of the Navy.

-Other guests of honour included the "navy fan" Minister of State Dr Tobias Lindner, journalist Thomas Wiegold and the Vice President of the German Maritime Institute and Director of ISPK-Kiel, Dr Sarah Kirchberger.
+Other guests of honour included the "navy fan" Minister of State Dr Tobias Lindner, the journalist Thomas Wiegold and the Vice President of the German Maritime Institute and Director of ISPK-Kiel, Dr Sarah Kirchberger.

 The speakers, mostly young officers, have always taken centre stage.
 The programme included the following lectures: